VolkanSah/Obsidian-Nightfall/README.md

 2. **GitHub Actions Workflow**:
    - The workflow file located in `.github/workflows/` is already set up to automatically build and deploy your site whenever you push changes to the `main` branch.
+   - **Tip:** Rename the `.github/workflows/deploy.yml` file to `.github/workflows/deploy.yml.example` to prevent the actions from running during setup.
+Once your setup is complete, rename `deploy.yml.example` back to `deploy.yml` to enable the deployment process.

 ### Step 5: Deploy Your Site